Kethsar/ytarchive/README.md

 		Set a specific ffmpeg location, including program name. e.g. "C:\ffmpeg\ffmpeg.exe" or "/opt/ffmpeg/ffmpeg"

+	--h264
+		Only download h264 video, skipping VP9 if it would have been used.

 	-k
 	--keep-ts-files
 		Keep the final stream audio and video files after muxing them